Get rates for your pet:

 By Christy True

-Christy has been writing about pets for Healthy Paws for 21 dog years.
-She previously worked in journalism, hence her penchant for writing about offbeat animal studies and the latest viral pet trends.
-She has been owned by several dogs, and right now, Tomas, a Mexican street dog rescue, is staring at her because he wants a walk.
+Christy has been writing about pets for Healthy Paws for 28 dog years.
+She also coordinates media requests and manages the Healthy Paws Foundation.
+A background in journalism may be why she enjoys writing about offbeat animal studies and the latest viral pet trends.
+She has been owned by several dogs, and she volunteers with a local dog rescue.
 Outside of work, she can usually be found sliding down a mountain near her home in Bend, Ore.

 Show more